rwth-acis/BML/README.md

 # BML
-Parser, language server and transpiler for a standardized formal bot modeling language.
+Parser, language server and transpiler for a unified formal bot modeling language.
 (Work in progress)